|

 Now!

-the main door, knocking Gimli to the ground.
+left, and streaked through the main door, knocking Gimli to the

 Newhome

-guide reached the outskirts of Newhome.
-That is the Mayors
+and their human guide reached the outskirts of Newhome.

-house, said the old man, pointing to a large, two-storey
+That is the Mayors house, said the old man,

-building set some way back from the road.
-Gods rest his
+pointing to a large, two-storey building set some way back from

-spirit and the spirits of his family.
+the road.
+Gods rest his spirit and the spirits of his family.

 The elves bowed their heads and uttered a similar blessing.

-several stables, a tiny House of Healing, and, tucked away down
+several stables, a tiny House of Healing and, tucked away down

 a side street, what Haldir suspected was a brothel.